 Dowdell is involved with numerous institutions and organizations in various capacities.
 The following organizations have honored Dowdell with a board seat:

 Dowdell is frequently invited to advise on topics related to architecture, cities, sustainability, education, diversity, equity, inclusion and leadership.
-She is currently involved with the following organizations:
+She has been involved with the following organizations:

 Dowdell enjoys the opportunity to share her expertise with new and returning clients who wish to tap into her thought leadership on a range of topics from architecture and design to race and culture.
 Dowdell's unique perspective can be articulated in written form and speaking engagements in various formats.
 If you are interested in an opportunity to leverage Dowdell's experience for your next endeavor, please complete her inquiry form below:

 Dowdell has always found mentorship to be a cornerstone of her success, both serving as a mentor and being mentored.
 While her availability to spend time with mentors and mentees is limited, she does offer a limited number of office hour appointments for her mentees.
 Current mentees can book appointments directly with Dowdell through existing channels.
 When new mentee appointments open up, Dowdell will review the waitlist to invite a select number of candidates to schedule introductory meetings.